Jami Floyd: Retracted articles and resignation from WNYC

 On Monday, April 4, 2022, several news outlets reported that Floyd had been accused of plagiarism in 45 articles going back to 2010, reports Floyd denied.
-WNYC management stated that plagiarism was a fireable offense.

 On February 9, 2023, Floyd filed suit in federal court against WNYC and its parent company, New York Public Radio, for race discrimination, retaliation, and hostile work environment.
 WNYC tried to dismiss the lawsuit but, in April 2024, the judge found enough facts for the case to move forward.
 In October 2024, Floyd and WNYC settled the lawsuit for an undisclosed amount.

 Political career

 White House Fellow

 Floyd was selected to serve in the Clinton Administration as a White House Fellow and moved to Washington, D.C.
 In 1993 she was assigned first to the office of First Lady Hillary Clinton, where she assisted in the Clinton Administration's effort to pass comprehensive Health Care legislation, and later to the staff of Vice President Al Gore, where she worked on the Brady Handgun Violence Prevention Act, the Violent Crime Control and Law Enforcement Act, and various other domestic policy initiatives.
 She also helped to vet judicial nominees and worked as a speech writer for the Vice President.